 Horse Woman's Balm - more from HoofPrints' owner Gina Keesling:

 This is a great product that DOES WHAT IT'S SUPPOSED TO!
-The 3 ounce tin doesn't sound like much, but I have been using out of the SAME tin since it arrived here a couple years ago as a prototype.
-It's made especially for us by the folks at Little Moon Essentials - they make the Tired Old Ass packs.
+The 2 ounce tin doesn't sound like much, but I have been using out of the SAME tin since it arrived here a couple years ago as a prototype.
+It's made especially for HoofPrints by None of Your Beeswax Store in Albany, Indiana.

 This special balm is formulated specifically to be soothing and healing to skin AND pleasant smelling to horses.
-As it turns out, we think it smells pretty good, too.
-Laura at Little Moon did considerable research, and even consulted an animal communicator friend as she worked on the formula.
 The result is a fragrant blend of lavender, sage, cinnamon, and oat extract in an emollient base of cocoa butter, vitamin E and essential oils.
 This stuff is great for dry skin, ragged cuticles, cracked heels, etc. And the scent stays there long after the balm has been absorbed - withOUT being too strong or overpowering.
 These are super-high quality ingredients and a little dab goes a long way.

 And, like the rest of our products, we test this ourselves (more about R&D here).
 This particular product was put through it's paces quite a bit this fall.
 Most people don't think about cardboard being a drying agent to skin.
 But it is.
 Anyone who handles boxes all day will testify to that.
 It strips the oils right out of your hands, scuffs them, scratches them... ever get a paper cut from cardboard?
 It hurts badly - and is a nightmare to get healed.